-1. Molopo Energy Limited (ASX: MPO)
+1. Molopo Energy Limited

-As at 30 June 2020, the Trust held an investment in the ordinary shares of MPO, which was suspended from trading on the Australian Stock Exchange on 27 July 2017 and remains suspended as at the date of this report.
+As at 30 June 2021, AIB holds an investment in the ordinary shares of MPO.
+MPO was suspended from trading on the Australian Stock Exchange on 27 July 2017, and was later removed from the ASX, on 1 April 2021.

 As previously advised, the Directors consider that the actions of the former Molopo directors have substantially and adversely affected the value of Molopo's assets.
-As such, the Directors have considered the carrying value of the Trust's investment in Molopo and have decided to further write the value of its investment down from 0.5 cents to 0.4 cents.
-The rationale for this decision is summarised below:
+As such, after considering the carrying value of the Trust's investment in Molopo during the year, the Directors decided to write the value of its investment down from 0.4 cents per share at 30 June 2020 to \$nil. at 30 June 2021.
+The rationale for this decision is briefly summarised below: